Ryangwaite/AWS-SAA-C02-Course/README.md

 This requires the database to be down during this process.
 This might take several days.

-Instead Full Load + CDC allows for a full load transfer to occur and it monitors any changes that happens during this time.
+Instead Full Load + CDC (change data capture) allows for a full load transfer to occur and it monitors any changes that happens during this time.
 Any of the captured changes can be applied to the target.